|Stages:||16 (323,83 km)|

 - Two loops of three geographically spaced out tests south-west of the town form a tiring and difficult Friday, which contains more than 125km of action.

 - Saturday’s leg journeys north on more familiar roads.
 A double loop of two stages precedes the last service of the rally in Gap and a long journey south to Monaco.

-- Sunday’s final leg, as is traditional, runs in the Alpes Maritimes mountains above Monaco and features the legendary Col de Turini.
+- Sunday’s finale, as is traditional, runs in the Alpes Maritimes mountains above the Principality and features two passes over the legendary Col de Turini.